Quick start for transitioning your legacy web client application to Unified Interface

 Sign in to Power Apps, select Environment, and then select a sandbox environment.

 Select Settings > Behavior and then turn on Use Unified Interface only.

 If you need to switch the environment back to its previous state, you can toggle the Unified Interface setting to revert to the original interface.
 More information: Enable Unified Interface Only

 Run and validate your application in the Unified Interface

 Run your applications that were originally web client applications.
 Notice that, after you turn on Use Unified Interface only, all available apps in the environment use the Unified Interface even if the application was originally configured for the web client.

 To run your app, sign in to Power Apps, select Apps, and then select the application you want to run.
 Alternatively, you can go directly to the My Apps page, such as https://contoso.crm.dynamics.com/apps/.

 We recommend that you test all use cases.
 You can start with the most critical use cases or group them into logical patterns of design.
 Since the Unified Interface is based on responsive design, we recommend that you perform tests with different devices that have different screen resolutions.
 As you test the application you will be able to verify that your customizations are compatible with the Unified Interface and whether there are any features that require a redesign or have missing functionality.
 Build a plan for reviewing these elements and post your questions and feedback on our community forum.

-The current version of Common Data Service and model-driven apps in Dynamics 365 still includes several deprecated features.
+The current version of Common Data Service and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation) still include several deprecated features.
 You should review your application for any deprecated features and replace as necessary with new capabilities.
 More information: Important changes (deprecations) coming

 Dynamics 365 apps